SebastianGau/ESI2.0/esi-objects/esi-objects.md

 local properties =
 {
-  ObjectName = "testfolder", --both syntaxes are allowed for [".ObjectDescription"] = "testdesc", -- propertes which do not contain dots Custom =
+  ObjectName = "testfolder", --both syntaxes are allowed for [".ObjectDescription"] = "testdesc", -- properties which do not contain dots Custom =
   {
     ["customkey"] = "customvalue",